-Therefore, the Commission approves Energy Requirement of 10,662 MU for sale of 7,458 MU to retail consumers in the truing up for FY 2020-21."
+"Therefore, the Commission approves Energy Requirement of 10,662 MU for sale of 7,458 MU to retail consumers in the truing up for FY 2020-21."

-16. The Hon'ble Commission is requested to kindly consider admit this instant Petition and approve the T&D losses based on the T&D loss trajectory approved by the Hon'ble Commission in the Tariff Order dated 31.03.2018 which is in line with the UDAY MoU, for the determination of Aggregate Revenue Requirement (ARR) and thereby reassess the Surplus/ Gap for the True up of FY 2018-19 respectively.
+- 16. The methodology adopted by the other State Commissions to approve Distribution Losses/ T&D losses in the True up Order is consistent with the trajectory approved by the respective SERC and the UDAY MoU.
+It bears no mention that such approach is in accordance with the National Tariff Policy 2016 too. - 17.
+The Hon'ble Commission is requested to kindly consider admit this instant Petition and approve the T&D losses based on the T&D loss trajectory approved by the Hon'ble Commission in the Tariff Order dated 31.03.2018 which is in line with the UDAY MoU, for the determination of Aggregate Revenue Requirement (ARR) and thereby reassess the Surplus/ Gap for the True up of FY 2019-20.

-Response of MePDCL on the Review Petition filed by BIA on True Up Order for FY 2018-19 dated 22.02.2022:
+Response of MePDCL on the Review Petition filed by BIA on True Up Order for FY 2019-20 dated 22.02.2022 in respect of MePDCL: